Top five longest tennis matches in history

-Top five longest tennis matches played in history
+Top 5 longest tennis matches in history (by duration)

 5. Fabrice Santoro vs Arnaud Clement (2004 French Open, 6 hours and 33 minutes)